Two-stage deep learning framework for the restoration of incomplete-ring PET images: Results

 \section{Results}

 In order to investigate the effect of the form of loss on the reconstruction results while ensuring that the total amount of data loss remained constant, we varied the range of angles at which the data were missing and ensured that the total range of missing angles remained constant and repeated the experimental procedure.
 The results on test set are listed in Table~\ref{tab:results}.
-The table includes PSNR and SSIM values of the recovered sinogram data by the first stage Attention U-Net, the reconstruction from these sinogram, and the refined images from the reconstruction using the second stage model.
-The results indicate that our method achieves high-quality reconstruction performance, with PSNR values exceeding 30 dB and SSIM values above 0.95 for most cases.
+The table includes PSNR and SSIM values of the recovered sinogram data by the first stage Attention U-Net and the final recovered images using the two-stage model.

 Figure~\ref{fig:pet_reconstruction_results} demonstrates the model's capability in reconstructing incomplete sinograms.
 After 40 rounds of training, the model can effectively recover complete sinogram structures from inputs with missing angular data.
 From the figure, it can be observed that although the input sinogram (left) has large-scale data loss, the model's predicted sinogram (middle) successfully restores a structure and signal distribution highly similar to the real sinogram (right).
 This indicates that our proposed two-stage restoration framework can effectively learn the potential structures and features in sinograms, enabling accurate reconstruction even in cases of severe data loss.